zhousarah/azure-compute-docs/articles/virtual-machines/windows/hybrid-use-benefit-licensing.md

 ## Ways to use Azure Hybrid Benefit for Windows Server
-There are few ways to use Windows virtual machines with the Azure Hybrid Benefit:
+There are a few ways to use Windows virtual machines with the Azure Hybrid Benefit:

-1. You can deploy VMs from one of the provided  Windows Server images on the Azure Marketplace
+* You can deploy VMs from one of the provided  Windows Server images on the Azure Marketplace
-2. You can  upload a custom VM and deploy using a Resource Manager template or Azure PowerShell
+* You can  upload a custom VM and deploy using a Resource Manager template or Azure PowerShell
-3. You can toggle and convert existing VM between running with Azure Hybrid Benefit or pay on-demand cost for Windows Server
+* You can toggle and convert existing VM between running with Azure Hybrid Benefit or pay on-demand cost for Windows Server
-4. You can also apply Azure Hybrid Benefit for Windows Server on virtual machine scale set as well
+* You can also apply Azure Hybrid Benefit for Windows Server on virtual machine scale set as well

 ## Create a VM with Azure Hybrid Benefit for Windows Server